lemedaj/Automate_Install_Docker_Apps/README.md

    ./deploy_docker_apps.sh
    ```

-4. Follow the interactive prompts to configure your services.
+4. Follow the interactive prompts to:
+   - Configure the shared Docker network name
+   - Set up your domain and credentials
+   - Choose which services to install

 ## Configuration